 The 2006 CADE Estate Cabernet Sauvignon, Howell Mountain (96% Cabernet Sauvigon, 4% Merlot) shows notes of black licorice and rasberry – these are pretty fruit aromatics.
 Dark fruit both in the bouquet and palate – including flavors of plum and black currant.

 The 2014 CADE Reserve Cabernet Sauvignon, Howell Mountain in its youth is built with bright berry aromatics including blackberry and blueberry with more subtle notes of dark chocolate.
 The palate is juicy, mouthwatering and big – deeply layered and well textured.
 Finishes with fairly robust and somewhat chewy mountain tannins.
 This is an exciting wine to drink now.
-Also, of the reds we tried, this is the only wine that was made by Danielle Cyrot (she joined the wine making team in 2012).
+Also, of the reds we tried, this was the only wine that was made by Danielle Cyrot; for reference, she joined the wine making team in 2012.

 —

-The property can be selectively rented for events – they work with Meadowood to help cater the food portion of events.
+The property can be selectively rented for events; they work with Meadowood Resort to help cater the food portion of events.
 For more information, and to join their wine club or to request a private tasting, please visit: www.3thvineyard.com

 Jean Adolph Brun, gravesite, St. Helena Public Cemetery